Dalmatian

-Dalmatian (Photo by Michael Walk on Unsplash)
+Dalmatian (Photo by Balmer Rosario on Unsplash)

 1. Border Collie

 Originating in the border region between Scotland and England, the Border Collie is one high-energy dog.
 Descending from the sheepdog, “The high-drive Border Collie would help keep any owner fit, as their energetic nature requires more exercise than just a walk around the block or playing in the yard.
-If owners don’t have cows or sheep available for herding practice, running would be a great activity to tire out the Border Collie,” says AKC.
+If owners don’t have cows or sheep available for herding practice, running would be a great activity to tire out the Border Collie,” says American Kenel Club.

 close-up photography of adult brown and white border collie